FATMAP difficulty grade

 According to [this source](https://fastestknowntime.com/route/hundred-mile-wilderness-me), it's "generally considered the wildest section of the Appalachian Trail, and one of the most challenging to navigate and traverse," despite its status as a National Recreation Trail.

 Endless summits and backcountry waterways define the landscape, and remote logging roads are about the only way to gain access to the route other than its start and finish.
 For trail runners eyeing this section of the AT for a long adventure run, its difficulty cannot be understated.

 According to [FastestKnownTime.com](https://fastestknowntime.com/route/hundred-mile-wilderness-me), elite runners have clocked times around 30-hours, while others could range anywhere from 40 to 60 hours.

-A visit to the AT's northern terminus at Mount Katahdin is often paired with this run, but make sure to call the state park first to the most up-to-date information on trails and operating hours.
+A visit to the AT's northern terminus at Mount Katahdin is often paired with this run, but make sure to call the state park first for the most up-to-date information on trails and operating hours.

 Those simply visiting the area will likely want to check out [this route](https://fatmap.com/routeid/129922/mount-katahdin-via-the-abol-trail) to the summit of Katahdin during their visit.